-Adults: Adults can avail of free English language and literacy classes and are entitled to free approved Post-Leaving Certificate (PLC) courses the Vocational Training Opportunities Scheme (VTOS)
+Adults: Adults are entitled to free English language and literacy classes (these are available in your local Education and Training Board (ETB), and from a number of organisations, e.g. Failte Isteach).
+Adults are entitled to free, approved, Post-Leaving Certificate (PLC) courses under the Vocational Training Opportunities Scheme (VTOS).

-Third-level: Refugees and those with leave to remain are entitled to free third-level education if they have lived in Ireland for three years or more.
-They may also qualify for maintenance grants.
+Third-level: Refugees and those with leave-to-remain are entitled to free third-level education if they have lived in Ireland for three years or more.
+They may also qualify for maintenance grants, scholarships or Access courses, e.g. the University of Sanctuary Scholarships specifically offered to asylum seekers and refugees.

 Further information: www.hse.ie